-The accused in this case, namely, Tito Masese Mbassa @ Bujingwa has been convicted with the offence of manslaughter on his own plea of guilty.
+The accused in this case, namely, Pastory Majura has been convicted with the offence of manslaughter on his own plea of guilty.
 The maximum sentence for the offence of manslaughter is life imprisonment.
 However, the Court has discretion of sentencing any other punishment below the said maximum sentence depending on the circumstances of the case.

-The prosecution has prayed for harsher sentence as a lesson to the accused and the public at large.
-It is their contention that the accused unlawfully curtailed the life of his wife, Ester Jeremiah, he had no right to so curtail her life.
-Therefore, he deserves harsher punishment.
+The prosecution has prayed for an appropriate sentence suiting on the circumstances of this case.
+It is their contention that the accused unlawfully curtailed the life of his wife Anusiata James @ Zigizigi, he had no right to so curtail her life.
+Therefore, he deserves a harsher punishment.

-Page 1 of 5 Quy
+Page 1 of 5

-On the other hand, the Counsel for the accused, Mr. Kaijage, learned Advocate, prayed for lenient sentence on the following grounds, namely:-
+On the other hand, the Counsel for the accused, Mr. Molland, learned Advocate, prayed for lenient sentence on the following grounds, namely:-

 - The accused is a first offender as he does not have record of previous convictions of any crime. - ii.
-The accused has readily confessed and pleaded guilty saving the precious resources of the court namely, time and finance. - iii.
+The accused has readily confessed and pleaded guilty, hence saving the precious resources of the court namely, time and finance. - iii.
 There are no aggravating factors because the accused lived harmoniously with his demised wife, the act of causing her death was a mere mishap. - iv.
-The accused caused the death of his wife, Ester Jeremiah, out of grave provocation.
-He cited the case of Valerian Sail vs.

-Republic, [1990] TLR 86 which held, inter alia, that grave provocation is a very mitigating factor leading to lenient sentence.
-He also cited the case of Ally Said Kihubatyo vs.

-Republic [1990] TLR 137 where the accused had prior knowledge of adultery of his wife with another man later on he found them in flagrante delicto committing sexual inter-course, his wife rebuked him before that man.
-The Court held that though the statement was innocent, in the circumstances under which it was uttered could have provoked the accused.
+The accused caused the death of his wife Anusiata James @ Zigizigi, out of grave provocation.
+He cited the case of Valerian Sail vs. Republic, [1990] TLR 86 which held inter alia that grave provocation is a very mitigating factor leading to lenient sentence.
+He also cited the case of Republic vs. Ally Said Kihubatyo [1990] TLR 137 where the accused had prior knowledge of adultery of his wife with another man found them in flagrante delicto committing sexual inter-course, his wife rebuked him before that man.
+The Court held that though the statement was innocent, in the circumstances it was uttered could have provoked the accused.
 It also stated that prior knowledge of adultery does not disqualify him from the defence of provocation.
-He also cited the case of John Mayala vs. Republic, Criminal Appeal No. 345 of 2016 (unreported) where the Court of Appeal of Tanzania at page 14 cited with approval the case of Juma Mwita @ Nyamihuvi vs. Republic, Criminal Appeal No. 212 of 2016 (unreported) which provides guidelines in sentencing directing use of common sense.

-v.
-The accused has regretted his acts, he has lost his beloved wife, he has five children with her, he has repented.
+The accused has regrated his acts, he has lost his beloved wife, he has five children with her, he has repented.